 Remember that phosphorous = flowers, fruits, and roots.

-For the home gardener who wants to grow a lot of food, look for nitrogen (the first number) to be equal to or less concentrated than phosphorous (the middle number).
+For fertilizing a vegetable garden, look for nitrogen (the first number) to be equal to or less concentrated than phosphorous (the middle number).

 Any fertilizer you choose should also contain potassium (the last number) in order for your plants to be able to take up nutrients, but for the purposes of a home gardener, don’t worry as much about the concentration of this nutrient.